Hamadabcn/number-guessing-game/README.md

-# Number gusseing game using speech
+# Number guessing game using speech